creof/doctrine2-namespace-namingstrategy/README.md

 The NamespaceNamingStrategy constructor accepts an array containing one or more of the following options:

- - trimAbstract - Remove "Abstract" from all class names begining with it.
+ - trimAbstract - Remove "Abstract" from all class names beginning with it.
 Default false.

- - entityNamespaces - Array containg the root(s) of entity classes.
+ - entityNamespaces - Array containing the root(s) of entity classes.
 These roots will be removed from generated names.

  - namespaceSeparator - String used to separate namespace path components when generating names.
 Default is "_" (underscore).

  - joinColumnSeparator - String used to separate the reference column name from the property name.
 Default is "" (empty).

- - joinTableSerarator - String used to serarate entity names when generating join table names.
+ - joinTableSeparator - String used to separate entity names when generating join table names.
 Default is "_" (underscore).

  - trimFallback - One of the two FALLBACK class constants.
 This setting defines the behavior when no matching namespace in entityNamespaces can be found for a class.

  - case - One of the three CASE class constants.
 This setting defines whether names are generated in mixed, lower, or upper case.

- - referenceColumnName - This defines the name used/concationated when generating reference column names.
+ - referenceColumnName - This defines the name used/concatenated when generating reference column names.
 Default is "id".

  - joinColumnOrder - One of the two ORDER class constants.
 This defines whether the reference column name is prepended or appended to the entity name.